FabianSchubert/ESN_Frontiers/README.md

 ## Usage

+The following python packages need to installed:

+  - NumPy
+  - Matplotlib
+  - Seaborn
+  - tqdm

 The network class RNN can be found in the src.rnn module. after initialization, the function run_hom_adapt() starts a simulation run with homeostatic adaptation, either using flow control (passing "flow" to the function) or variance control (passing "variance" to the function).

+For further details, please check the <a href="rnn.doc.html">Documentation of the RNN class</a>.

 Code for all figures can be found in the folder Figures.
 Note that the respective run_sim.py and plot.py scripts should